 EDWARD WILLIAM THOMSON-

 Old Man Savarin.
-Paper 50c. ; Cloth \$1 00
+Paper 50c.; Cloth \$1 00

 Walter Gibbs, the Young Boss.
-Illustrated.
+Illustrated I 25

-CHARLES G. D. ROBERTS- J
+CHARLES G. D. ROBERTS-

-Songs of the Common Day
+Songs of the Common Day I 25

 Around the Camp-Fire.
 Illustrated I 25

 CATHARINE PARR TRAILL-

 Pearls and Pebbles; or, Notes of an Old Naturalist.
 With

-Biographical Sketch of Author, by MISS FITZGIBBON I 50
+Biographical Sketch of Author, by Miss FitzGibbon I 50

 Cot and Cradle Stories.
 Illustrated I 00

-JOHN MCDOUGALL-
+JOHN McDOUGALL-

 Forest, Lake and Prairie.
 Twenty Years of Frontier Life in

 Western Canada, 1842-1862.
 Illustrated I 00

 Saddle, Sled and Snowshoe.
 Pioneering on the Saskatchewan

 in the Sixties.
-Illustrated

-1 00
+Illustrated I 00

 W. H. WITHROW-

 Popular History of Canada.
 Freely Illustrated 3 00

 Our Own Country.
-Scenic, Picturesque and Descriptive 3 00
+Scenie, Picturesque and Descriptive 00

 China and Its People I 00

 Our Native Races 0 75

 Harmony of the Gospels 0 50

 Barbara Heck: A Story of Canadian Methodism 0 75

 Great Preachers 0 60

-0 00

-EGERTON R. YOUNG
+EGERTON R. YOUNG-

 By Canoe and Dog-Train Among the Cree and Saulteaux

 Indians.
-Illustrated
+Illustrated I 00

 Stories from Indian Wigwams and Northern Camp-Fires.

-Illustrated

-Oowikapun; or, How the Gospel Reached the Nelson River
+Oowikapun; or, How the Gospel Reached the Nelson River I 25

 Indians.
-Illustrated I 00
+Illustrated т 00

-THOMAS MCILWRAITH-
+THOMAS MCILWRAITII- 00

 The Birds of Ontario.
 With Illustrations 2 00

-CANNIFF HAIGHT-
+CANNIFF HAIGHT- 2 00

 Here and There in the Home Land.
 England, Scotland and

 Ireland as seen by a Canadian.
-With 261 photo-engravings

-freihilt as seen by a Ganachan.
-With 201 photo-engravings 2 00
+With 261 photo-engravings 2 00

+The source of a contact of the source of the - UU